-Music as poignant as Chelsea Bain’s “Gonna Feel This in the Morning” or “Jaded” can only be the product of genuine experience.
+Music as poignant as Chelsea Bain’s “Gonna Feel This in the Morning” or “Take It Like A Man” can only be the product of genuine experience.
 Her vocal delivery is as bold and unapologetic as her lyrics.
-Chelsea was born and raised a surprising and refreshing combination of a vibrant appearance, a light-hearted disposition, and a kick-ass attitude that she exudes in her life and her music.
+Chelsea is a surprising and refreshing combination of a vibrant appearance, a playful disposition, and a kick-ass attitude that she exudes in her life and her music.

 Raised on an Arizona ranch, she was surrounded by her two loves: country music and horses.
 In addition to winning more than 10 world and national titles in the American Paint Horse Association, she also won recognition around Phoenix by singing at rodeos and actively performing at voice recitals and school theater productions.